laythwe/laythwe/README.md

 ##  🐱 I'm Win Myat Thwe.
 I love continuous-learning and try to improve 1% better every day.

 "I am a software developer with a strong focus on backend development, building robust and scalable solutions.
-I am expanding my expertise by diving into DevOps culture, exploring practices like CI/CD, infrastructure as code, and automation.
-I am also actively learning containerization technologies such as Docker and Kubernetes to streamline application deployment and improve operational efficiency."
+I am expanding my expertise by diving into DevOps culture and automation. "

 ## I am interested in ##